-Under Section 7.2(b) of the Act (415 ILCS 5/7.2(b) (2002)), the Board must complete this rulemaking within one year after the date of the earliest set of federal amendments considered in this docket.
-USEPA adopted such amendments on November 29, 2004.
-Therefore, the deadline for the Board to adopt these amendments is November 29, 2005.
+Under Section 7.2(b) of the Act (415 ILCS 5/7.2(b) (2006)), the Board must complete this rulemaking within one year after the date of the earliest set of federal amendments considered in this docket.
+USEPA adopted such amendments on January 18, 2007.
+Therefore, the deadline for the Board to adopt these amendments is January 18, 2008.

-The Board scheduled the adoption of this "proposal for public comment" for the March 3, 2005 Board meeting, which is well ahead of the date projected as necessary to timely complete this rulemaking.
+The Board scheduled the adoption of this "proposal for public comment" ahead of the date projected as necessary to timely complete this rulemaking.
 This will allow the Board to adopt final rules approximately six months before the one-year deadline.
-This scheduling will give the regulated community the earliest opportunity to use the newly-exempt compounds, and allow the State to take advantage as soon as possible of the emissions inventory and improved air quality benefits that may accrue through the new exemptions.
+This scheduling will give the regulated community the earliest opportunity to use the newly-exempt compound, and allow the State to take advantage as soon as possible of the emissions inventory and improved air quality benefits that may accrue through the new exemption.